academic/vipa/docs/Citations.md

 - **booklet**
         Ojs\Common\Params\CitationParams::$CITATION_TYPE_BOOKLET

-A work that is printed and bound, but without a named publisher or sponsoring institution.
+A work that is printed and bound, but without a named publisher or sponsoring publisher.

 Required fields: title